Court finds Trump's tariffs an illegal use of emergency power, but leaves them in place for now

 “It seems unlikely that Congress intended to … grant the President unlimited authority to impose tariffs,” the judges wrote in a 7-4 ruling.

-But they did not strike down the tariffs immediately, allowing his administration time to appeal to the Supreme Court.
+But they did not strike down the tariffs immediately, allowing his administration until mid-October to appeal to the Supreme Court.

 The president vowed to do just that.
-“If allowed to stand, this Decision would literally destroy the United States of America,” Trump wrote on his social medial platform.
+“If allowed to stand, this Decision would literally destroy the United States of America,” Trump wrote on his social media platform.

 White House spokesman Kush Desai said Trump had acted lawfully, and “we look forward to ultimate victory on this matter.”